 The next generation of fashion professionals will have an enormous impact on whether sustainability practices are implemented.
-More importantly, when they are implemented, what will that look like?
-The job market will boom with new opportunities for sustainability-focused careers.
-For instance, schools are now encouraging this trend with more educational programs focused on sustainability.
-Having an education in sustainable design and practices can set you apart from the competition as you search for a job post-graduation.
+The job market is booming with new opportunities for sustainability-focused careers.
+For instance, schools are now encouraging this trend with more educational programs focused on sustainability and circular fashion.
+Having an education in sustainable design and production practices can set you apart from the competition as you search for a job post-graduation.

 Some notable fashion sustainability programs include: